edmondscommerce/phpqa/README.md

 }
 ```

+##### Setting Minimum Score Indicators

+The easiest way to override the default minimum score indicators permanently for your project is to include these in a `qaConfig.inc.bash` file in your projects `qaConfig` folder.

+You can see that this is being done in the phpqa project itself in it's own [qaConfig](./qaConfig) folder.

 #### Minimum Mutation Score Indicators

 Infection has been configured to require both a minimum MSI and covered MSI to be achieved for the test to pass.